Oil Based Stain Vs Water Based Stain for Decks

 Wood Types

 Oil based stains soak deep into wood.
-They bring out the natural grain and color.
-This makes them ideal for hardwoods and softwoods.
+They bring out the natural grain and color, making them ideal for hardwoods and porous softwoods like pine and cedar.
 They also help protect wood from moisture and sun damage.
-Water based stains sit more on the surface.
-They dry faster and have less odor.
-These are good for softwoods or older wood.
-Water based stains also resist fading better over time.
+Water based stains sit more on the surface and dry faster.
+These are good for softwoods or older wood that may have been previously stained.
+Water based stains also resist fading better over time with quality UV-inhibitor formulas.

 Composite Decks

 Composite decks have a plastic and wood mix.
-Oil based stains do not stick well to composites.
-They may peel or blotch unevenly.
+Oil based stains do not stick well to composites — they may peel or blotch unevenly.
 Water based stains work better on composites.
 They bond well and dry quickly.
-Water based stains keep composite decks looking fresh.
-They also prevent mold and mildew growth.
+Water based stains keep composite decks looking fresh and help prevent mold and mildew growth.

 Common Problems And Solutions